 Still in the Compute Engine Instance groups window, click the name of the

 autoscaling-instance-group-1to display the instances that are running in the group.

 Scroll down and click the instance name.
 Because autoscaling has not started additional instances, there is just a single instance running.

-- In the Details tab, click Cloud Logging link to view the logs for the VM instance.
+In the Details tab, in the Logs section, click Cloud Logging link to view the logs for the VM instance.

 resource.labels.instance_idin the Query preview box.

 - Add "nodeapp" as line 3, so the code looks similar to this:

 Node.js script is being executed on the Compute Engine instance, a request is sent to the API, and log entries that say

 Finished writing time series data appear in the logs.

 Task 7.
 Configure autoscaling for the instance group